 Calcium is an important supplement in terms of overall bone health.
 It is not always included in arthritis pain supplements, but users will benefit from its presence.
 The dosage may not be therapeutic, however, so additional calcium supplements may be helpful.

 Blends containing glucosamine, chondroitin, and/or MSM are among the pricier supplements on store shelves.
 There are several reasons for this, including high consumer demand and a challenging manufacturing process.
 However, prices vary between well-known and lesser-known brands.
-Beware of imported products sold in bulk a deep discounts.
+Beware of imported products sold in bulk at deep discounts.
 Here’s a general idea of what to expect.

-Under $15: At this price range, many supplements contain minimal amounts of glucosamine, chondroitin, or MSM.
+At this price range, many supplements contain minimal amounts of glucosamine, chondroitin, or MSM.
 The rest of the ingredients are generally a blend of natural and artificial vitamins, fatty acids, and gelatin.
 Effectiveness varies, and the product may only be available in pill or capsule form.

-Between $15 and $25: This price range includes many of the commercial brands sold in the dietary supplement aisle.
+This price range includes many of the commercial brands sold in the dietary supplement aisle.
 The ingredient list typically touts a blend of glucosamine, chondroitin, and MSM, along with other anti-inflammatory ingredients such as turmeric, shark fin cartilage, and hyaluronic acid.
 The supplements may be in pill, capsule, or powder form.

-Over $25: High-end arthritis pain supplements are generally sold online and in specialized health food stores.
+High-end arthritis pain supplements are generally sold online and in specialized health food stores.
 Most include therapeutic levels of glucosamine, chondroitin, and MSM, along with an array of vitamins and minerals.
 Calcium, vitamin D3, and hyaluronic acid are common ingredients.
 This is also the price range where flavorless powders are sold in bulk.

 Adding an arthritis pain supplement to your daily regimen may help slow the degeneration of joint tissue, but you should not expect immediate or dramatic results.
 Here are some tips to keep in mind.